About the Model: How SV(M) measures streaming data

 Title metadata

-We draw metadata from Luminate Film & TV’s best-in-class industry reference database, which combines proprietary internal data and primary research with licensed data, open source datasets and data sharing partnerships with studios and distributors.
+We draw metadata from Luminate Film & TV’s best-in-class industry reference database —which combines proprietary internal data and primary research — with additional licensed data, open source datasets and data sharing partnerships with studios and distributors.

 Read more: Title Dashboards: Film and TV data at a glance